Jnaneshrompilli/EE2016---Microprocessor-Lab/README.md

 ## EE2016 - Microprocessor-Lab
-Assignments of EE2016 - Microprocessor Theory and Lab Course
+Assignments of EE2016 - Microprocessor Theory and Lab

 **LAB 1**: Implement basic arithmetic and logic manipulation programs using Atmel Atmega8 in assembly language simulation